 There are four categories of core courses: AI Foundations, AI Applications, Data Analytics, Data Processing, and one category of Interdisciplinary Electives.
-The core areas of AI Foundations and AI Applications require students to take at least two courses in each category whereas the core areas of Data Analytics, Data Processing require students to take at least one course in each category.
-The category of Interdisciplinary Electives requires students to take at least one course in it.
+You must take two courses in the core areas of AI Foundations and AI Applications.
+You also are required to take one course the core areas of Data Analytics and Data Processing.
+You must take at least one Interdisciplinary Electives course.

-Note: Only courses taken at IIT can be used as core courses; courses transferred from other universities can be used only as electives.
+Note: Only courses taken at Illinois Tech can be used as core courses; courses transferred from other universities can be used only as electives.

 Core course groups

 AI Core (6 credits)

 - CS 480 Introduction to Artificial Intelligence or CS581 Advanced Artificial Intelligence